-It’s almost all outdoor-grown, although on my most-recent visit I met a savvy Jamaican businessman who had imported Advanced Nutrients fertilizers, and hydroponics gear, and had built himself a walled-in, generator-powered bunker where he grew marijuana indoors.
+It’s almost all outdoor-grown, although on my most-recent visit I met a savvy Jamaican businessman who had imported Advanced Nutrients fertilizers and hydroponics gear, and had built himself a walled-in, generator-powered bunker where he grew marijuana indoors.

-He was growing indoor strains like Jack Herer, Agent Orange, and Dutch Treat that you never see in the regular Jamaican market, selling to jet set tourists and elite businesspeople, charging far more ($150 an ounce) than the street price for outdoor Jamaican weed.
+He was growing indoor strains like Jack Herer, Agent Orange, and Dutch Treat that you never see in the regular Jamaican market, selling to tourists and elite businesspeople, charging far more ($150 an ounce) than the street price for outdoor Jamaican weed.

 But regular Jamaican outdoor weed is fine too.

-Something about the island’s soil, and the burning hot UV-rich sun, create a cannabinoid profile and high that’s more intense, trippy and more couchlock than what you usually get in the American medical marijuana marketplace.
+Something about the island’s soil, and the burning hot UV-rich sun, create a cannabinoid profile and high that’s more intense, trippy and more couchlock than what you usually get in the American marijuana marketplace.

-Be sure to smell and eyeball the ganja closely.
-Many Jamaican marijuana farmers use animal manure to fertilize their crops.
+Be sure to smell and eyeball the ganja closely because many Jamaican marijuana farmers use animal manure to fertilize their crops.
 Some buds might be contaminated, and this can cause you to get ill.

 Ganja Tours, Jumping off Cliffs, Honoring Bob Marley

 Along with the usual tourist activities that go with any Caribbean island vacation, a visit to Bob Marley’s Nine Mile birthplace is worth a go.

 Unless you have a large group of friends with you, are a Bruce Lee martial arts master, or are accompanied by a definitely trustworthy Jamaican male, I would not go into the bush.
-You might never come out.

 If you hook up with a longstanding “ganja tour” company that has a storefront, brochures, a website and trustworthy people, that could be a safe way to see a Jamaica marijuana plantation.

-Another required visit is Rick’s Café, where you can get high as a kite and then leap off cliffs into the sparkling blue waters.
+A fun destination is Rick’s Café, where you can get high as a kite and then leap off cliffs into the sparkling blue waters.